Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 <table>
 <tbody>
 <tr class="odd">
-<td><p><strong>Range and Maneuvers</strong></p>
+<td><p>Range and Maneuvers</p>
-<p>By definition, Maneuver and their Stunts are dependant on judgement calls from the Storyteller.</p>
+<p>By definition, Maneuver and their Stunts are dependent on judgment calls from the Storyteller.</p>
 <p>Range only matters on Maneuvers that have contact between combatants—a character slamming into another is considered a Melee Attack, while dropping a chandelier on another would be considered a Ranged Attack.</p>
-<p>Maneuvers that don’t have contact—such as anlyzing the battlefield—don’t care about Range and can be performed regardless of distance.
+<p>Maneuvers that don’t have contact—such as analyzing the battlefield—don’t care about Range and can be performed regardless of distance.
 There may be other restrictions though: Intimidating an opponent by hurling insults can only work if the opponent can <em>hear</em> said insults, for example.</p></td>
 </tr>
 </tbody>
 </table>